polkadot-js/common/README.md

 ## tutorials

 Looking for tutorials to get started?
-Look at [examples](https://polkadot.js.org/api/examples/keyring/) for guides on how to use the API.
+Look at [examples](https://polkadot.js.org/api/examples/keyring/) for guides on how to use the base utilities.